 Open OBS Studio, and go to Settings > Stream.
 Add your server and stream key from WpStream.

 Make any adjustments to your stream that you would like from the OBS Studio dashboard.
+To ensure your stream looks as professional as possible, make sure you check out our complete guide on optimizing your OBS settings.
 Then, when you are ready to go live, click on Start Streaming.

 That’s it – you can now go back to WpStream and click View Channel, and you will be taken directly to your live stream.